 An outdoor shot will offer lots of natural light and taken against trees a neutral background.
 Or perhaps find a blank space of wall you can stand in front of for your photograph.
 Think about the option of taking down a picture from your wall so you have a bare surface to stand in front of.

 What is the focus of this picture on the left?
-You should be the focus of the picture.
+You should be the focus of the photograph for your CV.
 A picture taken in an amazing location with a beautiful view behind you, you are likely not really the focus.
 Are you the right size in the picture, a vast beautiful vista and a tiny you in the corner is not really going to work.
 They need to be able to see your facial features.

 “The eyes are the window of the soul.”
 Your eyes are expressive and integral to the make up of your face, being able to see your eyes is really important.
 Sunglasses and large hats shading your face make seeing you impossible!